 Academic Tracks and Style Guides

-We are overwhelmed by the large number of papers, posters and lecturer’s lounge submitted before the deadline here in April.
+We are overwhelmed by the large number of papers, posters and lecturer’s lounge submitted before the deadlines.
 We hope to see and welcome all of you in Aalborg in October.

 PAPER AND POSTER TRACKS